CIT95/riow-pub/how-to/day2.md

+# This file has not been update for the Spring 2022 yet - HEADS UP

 # Day 2
 In your 100days folder create a new folder named day2 and in that folder create a new file named readme.md.